lynn0702/Torchlite/torchlite.md

 #### Tales of Xadia

-Set in the world of Netflix’s Dragon Prince, Tales of Xadia (ToX) offers an excellent take on modern fantasy gaming.
+Set in the world of Netflix’s *The Dragon Prince*, *Tales of Xadia* (ToX) offers an excellent take on modern fantasy gaming.
 The game focuses on plucky protagonists confronting large-scale themes through small-scale situations.
 And don’t let the source material being a kid’s show fool you: it’s perfectly capable of supporting serious, dramatic, and adult play, as well.

 ToX leaves behind roles in place of values with statements.
 This shifts the game’s focus from what the characters are doing to why they are doing it.
 Characters will question their values, pushing themselves to find what they truly stand for.
 Woven in with values are goals which earn you growth dice replacing milestones and XP.